richmahn/en_tn/mat/front/intro.md

 1. Jesus' Sermon on the Mount (Chapters 5:1–7:28)
 1. Jesus illustrates the kingdom of God through acts of healing (8:1–9:34)
 1. Jesus' teaching about mission and the kingdom (9:35–10:42)
 1. Jesus' teaching about the gospel of the kingdom of God.
-The rise of opposition to him (11:1–12:50)
+The beginning of opposition to Jesus.
+(11:1–12:50)
 1. Jesus' parables about the kingdom of God (13:1–52)
 1. Further opposition to Jesus and misunderstanding of the kingdom of God (13:53–17:57)
 1. Jesus' teaching about life in the kingdom of God (18:1–35)